• Skip to primary navigation

 There are two different ways that WiFi baby monitor can be used: on your private network or on the Internet.

 If you’re only using your baby monitor to share audio and video signals within the perimeter of your private WiFi network, a hacker would first need to get access to your home router.
-They will only then try to access all the devices that use that router to connect to the internet (So everything that is connected to your WiFi in your home).
+They may then try to access all the devices that use that router to connect to the internet (everything that is connected to your WiFi in your home).

 While you’re at it, we suggest you also disable remote access to your router if you changed it from its default configuration in the past.
-The feature will probably be found under the “remote setup” or “Allow Setup over WAN” option of your router admin page.
+The feature can often be found under the “remote setup” or “Allow Setup over WAN” option of your router admin page.

 Remember to also protect your WiFi network with a strong password to avoid someone walking within range and accessing your router.